Skip to main content

 Custom Native Template

-If you want to design the native ad layout from scratch while using Native Templates, please follow the example below.
+If you want to design the native ad layout from scratch while using Native Templates, follow the example below.

-1. Define Native Template View
+1. Define the Native Template View

 Customize the view for each ad asset (title, body, etc.).